bobbychainer/VR-tower-defense-free/README.md

 - This project is licensed under the MIT-License.
 See the LICENSE file for details.

 ## Credits:
-- This project was created by sp8cky and three other people.
+- This project was created by bobby and three other people.

 ## Acknowledgments
 - We used a few packages and assets, all listed in the credits menu, thanks for those!